Yemisi Shyllon Museum of Art: Collections

 The museum contains works of art from different West African artists such as El Anatsui, Uche Okeke and Bruce Onobrakpeya.
-The museum houses a collection of historical sculptures.
-The museum possesses artwork dating from the pre-colonial period to the present.
-The Museum has on display the Nok terracotta found in Igbo-Ukwu and North Central Nigeria, plus exhibits on Ife art and Benin art.
-There are also some collections of traditional African wooden sculptures by Yoruba artist Lamidi Olonade Fakeye.
-In addition, the museum has artworks by artists Ben Enwonwu, Peju Alatise, Victor Ehikhamenor, Akinola Lasekan and Aina Onabolu.
-Some bronze sculpture like the Ife head can be found in the museum.
-Photographs of different cultural festivals in Nigeria, most of these photographs were produced by Ariyo Oguntimehin are also on display at the Museum.
+The museum contains a collection of historical sculptures.
+The museum contains artwork dating from the pre-colonial period to the present.
+The museum contains Nok terracotta found in Igbo-Ukwu and North Central Nigeria, plus exhibits on Ife art and Benin art.
+The museum contains traditional African wooden sculptures by Yoruba artist Lamidi Olonade Fakeye.
+In addition, the museum contains artworks by artists Ben Enwonwu, Peju Alatise, Victor Ehikhamenor, Akinola Lasekan and Aina Onabolu.
+The museum contains a bronze sculpture of an Ife head.
+The museum contains photographs of different cultural festivals in Nigeria, most of these photographs were produced by Ariyo Oguntimehin.
 In addition, the museum has sculptures by Isiaka Osunde, Oladapo Afolayan, Adeola Balogun and Okpu Eze.
 The museum also has a collection of wood carvings.
-The museum holds a collection of Afikpo masks, which are traditional masks made of wood used by the Afikpo people, an ethnic group of Ebonyi State.
+The museum contains a collection of Afikpo masks, which are traditional masks made of wood used by the Afikpo people, an ethnic group of Ebonyi State.

-At the museum there is a section dedicated to members of the Oshogbo School of Art, featuring works by Muraina Oyelami, Susanne Wenger, Rufus Ogundele, and Nike Davies-Okundaye.
+The museum contains a section dedicated to members of the Oshogbo School of Art, featuring works by Muraina Oyelami, Susanne Wenger, Rufus Ogundele, and Nike Davies-Okundaye.
 The museum also contains Ifa Divination Trays.
 The museum has among its collections treasures dating from the 16th century from the kingdom of Benin, and a royal figurine dating from the 14th century belonging to the kingdom of Ife.